What are you doing to keep your customers coming back?

 In fact, the 2016 IBISWorld report Veterinary Services in Australia comments that “Veterinary practices compete with each other on the quality and range of services and facilities provided, including opening hours.
 Customer loyalty appears to be low in practices in the cities.
 Industry competition is increasing due to an increase in the number of practices, which limits pricing increases and reduces profit.”

 Aside from this increasingly fierce local competition, online retail operators are also challenging veterinary practices, with their low-margin pricing.
 On top of this, veterinarians tell us they are increasingly coming across pet owners who seek treatment advise from pet stores, or ‘Doctor Google’ online.

 Corporatisation is a further worry for privately-owned practices, with the IBISWorld report forecasting that Australia’s four largest veterinary enterprises will account for approximately 18% of total industry revenue by 2020.
 In this competitive environment, it’s understandable that retaining existing clients should be a big concern for practice owners and managers.
-However, despite this, the 2016 Henry Schein Veterinary Solutions Australian Veterinary Research Survey shows that more than 30% of practices surveyed experienced a reminder success rate of less than 70% in the previous 12 months.
+However, despite this, our 2016 Australian Veterinary Research Survey shows that more than 30% of practices surveyed experienced a reminder success rate of less than 70% in the previous 12 months.

 Further research reveals that less than 50% of new clients return the following year and 60% of existing clients may not have visited the clinic in the previous 18 months or more.

 Veterinary practices significantly undervalue client retention